 Jewels Doskicz, RN, is a freelance writer, patient advocate, health coach, and long-distance cyclist.
 She and her daughter both live healthfully with type 1 diabetes.

 You have a mental taboo food list— I'm sure of it.
 Perhaps these foods continue to sneak their way into your grocery cart regardless.
 The good news is some taboo foods may have health benefits.
 See if yours make the cut.

-Food-wise registered dietician Pamela Nisevich Bede distinguishes which "grocery store finds really do have a place in your cart, and which grocery store myths should be left behind for good."
+Registered dietitian Pamela Nisevich Bede distinguishes which "grocery store finds really do have a place in your cart, and which grocery store myths should be left behind for good."

 • Frozen veggies.
 Convenience and price drive many to the frozen veggie aisle.
 Not a bad choice — they are picked and processed in their prime allowing for vitamin and mineral retention.
 Shy away from the salted and saucy varieties out there for the healthiest choice.

 • What else made the list?
-Peanuts, orange juice, potatoes and cauliflower.
+Peanuts, orange juice, potatoes, and cauliflower.
 Read more about the health benefits found in these foods at Runner's World.